carolinadatadesk/NC-Public-Health-Data/README.md

   Combined expenditures from each department we received data from.

 LocalHealthDepartments.csv
     Data from the KHN story that inspired this project, including full-time expenditures.

-## Technical

-An outline of the basic project structure is available at https://github.com/associatedpress/cookiecutter-r-project

-### Project setup instructions

-After cloning the git repo:

-`datakit data pull` to rerieve the data files.

-Open `new-project.Rproj` in RStudio.

 ## Data notes